MicrosoftEdge/MSEdgeExplainers/webdriver.md

     "params": { "scriptContextId": "<ID>" }
 }
 ```

-Since notifications may generate a large amount of traffic over the WebSocket, and may have a runtime cost in the browser, these should be opt-in.
-Commands should be provided so that a client can register and unregister.

 To use the new bidirectional protocol, the client must first establish a WebSocket connection to the WebDriver server.
 This is discussed below.